 I just made the most epic Pad Thai!
 I’ve been working on perfecting a recipe before sharing, and tonight I totally nailed it.
 It’s an addictive balance of sweet, salty, and fresh with just a bit of heat and a wonderful combination of textures, with chewy noodles and lots fresh, crunchy toppings.
 I like to take my time with my chopsticks and construct the perfect bite every time.
 It’s a dish I often make for my sister-from-another-mister who is gluten-free – it’s really easy to adapt for her, and she loves it.
-This one’s for you, S-Bear!

 I bolstered the veggies, piling it high with crisp snap peas, julienned carrot and cucumber, bean sprouts, green onion and cilantro – adding texture, freshness and nutrients to a typically carb-centric dish.
 There’s a sampling of proteins in there, with egg, tofu and shrimp – but feel free to omit the shrimp and make it vegetarian (or swap in chicken!).